-No speaking, no phones, no eye contact...and no dinner.
-Completing this Vipassana meditation course in the hot Manila sun was one of the greatest challenges of my life.
+Imagine a 10 day silent meditation with no phones, no eye contact...and no dinner.
+Vipassana Philippines was one of the greatest challenges of my life.

 Words & Photos By Nathan Allen

-I was in Siargao, the Philippines' rustic surf hotspot.
-A tall, weathered traveler sat across from me at an eatery on the side of the road.
+I was on Siargao island, one of the Philippines' epic surf spots.
+A tall, weathered traveler sat across from me at a roadside eatery.
 As is so much easier when you're traveling solo, I struck up a conversation with him.

-He was from Montreal, I learned...and had come to the Philippines because it was one of the only locations that still had slots available for an ancient meditation course called Vipassana.
+I learned he was from Montreal...and had come to the Philippines for an ancient meditation course called Vipassana.
 I had heard about this "silent retreat" before, and I plied him for more information.
-I was intrigued.
+It was intriguing.

 After researching it a bit more, I fired off an email to the woman organizing the Vipassana Manila chapter.
-I was in luck.
-She replied, informing me that there were still a few slots left.
+I was in luck - there were still a few openings.

 However, was I SURE I was ready to commit to this?
 She was asking the same question.
 People call this a "Silent Retreat", but "retreat" might not be the best word for it.
 This ain't no "Eat Pray Love"...it's hardcore work.
-Vipassana is an ancient technique started by the Buddha himself, thousands of years ago.
+Buddha actually started the Vipassana technique thousands of years ago.

-Well, I wouldn't exactly say I was suffering, but I had recently been (quite unfairly) thrust into national news in the Philippines, because I was declared "persona non grata" (officially unwelcome) by a small local government unit there.
+Well, I wouldn't exactly say I was suffering.
+However, I had recently made the news in the Philippines.
+This was because a small province declared me "persona non grata" in their region.

 Strange but true - Yes, this actually happened

-However, I received a LOT of support from Filipinos who knew they probably weren’t getting the full story.
+However, I received a LOT of support from Filipinos who knew they weren’t getting the full story.
 They were right.
-For me, the hardest part was keeping the truth bottled up until I left the country, because I didn’t feel safe.
-I had to do that for about a year while I continued promoting tourism there.
+For me, the hardest part was keeping the truth inside until I left the country.
+I didn’t feel safe.
+I did this for about a year while I continued promoting tourism.

-It took a toll on me.
-I was worried that if I didn’t do something about it, I might end up harbouring deep resentment for a country and a culture that I loved.
-I wondered if this Vipassana retreat might just do the trick.
+Well it took a toll on me.
+I worried that if I didn’t do something about it, I might end up resenting a country and culture that I loved.
+Perhaps a Vipassana Philippines course would do the trick.

-On top of being motivated by all of this, as a writer and an explorer, I was also just curious about the whole experience.
+Aside from all that, as a writer and explorer, I was just curious about the experience in general.
 I love pushing my mind and body to the limits….I always have.

-So, in the sweltering early summer, our group met in Manila and boarded a bus for Cavite, about 45 minutes south.
-We were dropped off on the side of the road, where we loaded up into “tricycles” which are a bit like “tuk tuks” in Thailand.
+So, in the sweltering summer, our group met in Manila and boarded a bus for Cavite, about 45 minutes south.
+We were dropped off on the side of the road, then loaded into “tricycles” - which are a bit like “tuk tuks” in Thailand.

-OK, also...the "jungle" part – it's a bit of a stretch, This is the hot-and-humid Philippines, but this location's not exactly a jungle.
-The property actually appeared a bit sparse, open and dry.
+OK, also...the "jungle" part – it's a bit of a stretch, These are the tropics, but this location's not exactly a jungle.
+The Vipassana Philippines property actually appeared a bit sparse, open and dry.
 With the exception of the large Indian mango trees that provided shade, it actually reminded me of the California countryside.